 Explore the Importance of Music in a Student’s Life

 Importance of Health Education in India

 It is rightly said, “Health is Wealth”.
 It does not matter how rich you are, if you’re unable to take care of your health, then you certainly are not in a good position to achieve your goals in life.
-Health education imbibes students with the necessary knowledge of maintaining good health and prevention dangerous diseases by reducing unhealthy habits.
+Health education imbibes students with the necessary knowledge of maintaining good health and preventing dangerous diseases by reducing unhealthy habits.
 Furthermore, the importance of health education in India is as follows :

-- Health education acquaints students with physical, mental, emotional and social health.
+- Health education acquaints students with physical, mental, emotional, and social health.
 It motivates people to adopt healthy habits to prevent the onset of risky behaviours.

-- It also talks about the negative effects of consuming hazardous products such as alcohol, tobacco and other harmful drugs.
+- It also talks about the negative effects of consuming hazardous products such as alcohol, tobacco, and other harmful drugs.
 Furthermore, it talks about the impact of consuming such hazardous products.

 - It educates students on precautionary and preventive measures against communicable and non-communicable diseases.

 - Aims to provide sufficient knowledge on family planning and related topics.

 Importance of Science Education in India